asyncapi/community/docs/styleguide/seo.md

 Meta descriptions are typically ["snippets of HTML code that are placed in a web page's header"](https://www.techtarget.com/whatis/definition/meta-description-tag).
 They appear under the title in the search results on Google and can significantly impact click-through rates.

 >[!NOTE]
-> In the case of Asyncapi's documentation, meta descriptions are written in YAML
+> In the case of Asyncapi's documentation, meta descriptions are written in YAML.

 #### Strategies for making SEO-friendly meta descriptions